inspec/inspec/docs/style.md

 Use:
   - Use debugging calls during development only

-Also you may find it helpful to use the InSpec logging interface:
+Also you may find it helpful to use the Chef InSpec logging interface:

 ```ruby
 Inspec::Log.info('Hi')